Southampton F.C. Women

-Southampton F.C.
-Women are an English women's football club based in Southampton founded in 2017.
-The club will play in the FA Women's Championship in the 2022–23 season after winning promotion from the FA Women's National League South.
+Southampton Football Club Women is an English women's football club affiliated with Southampton FC.
+Based in Southampton, the club plays in the Women's Super League 2 in the 2024–25 season after winning promotion from the FA Women's National League South in 2022.

-They are affiliated with Premier League side Southampton.

 History

 Other clubs

-In 1970, Southampton Women's F.C. was formed by female fans of the men's Southampton F.C., but the two clubs were unaffiliated.
-Southampton Women's F.C. went on to great success in England, winning the WFA Cup (Women's FA Cup) eight times.
+In 1970, Southampton Women's F.C. was formed by female fans of the men's Southampton, but the two clubs were unaffiliated.
+Southampton Women's F.C. went on to great success in England, winning the WFA Cup (now Women's FA Cup) eight times.

 Another team, Southampton Saints Girls & Ladies F.C. were formed in 1979 as Red Star FC, who were founder members of the WFA Women's National League in 1991.
 The club adopted the name Southampton Saints Girls & Ladies on affiliating to Southampton F.C. in 1995, and was absorbed by Southampton F.C. in 2001.
-The club had financial difficulties in 2005; the men's senior side were relegated from the Premier League after 27 years of top-flight football, and Southampton F.C. withdrew support for the female side.
+The club had financial difficulties in 2005; the men's senior side were relegated from the Premier League after 27 years of top-flight football, and Southampton men's side withdrew support for the female side.
 Southampton Saints Girls & Ladies continued without major club support for another 14 years, before announcing their demise due to financial difficulties in July 2019.